-Regardless of size, the kitchen can be the heart of the home.
+Designing a small kitchen?
+Regardless of size, it can be the heart of the home.
 Making it functional as well as beautiful can often be a challenge, particularly when square footage is in short supply.
-The key to maximizing the inches you have lies in good space planning and scrupulous editing.
-These six tips will help you make the most of your kitchen space.
+The key to maximising the inches you have lies in good space planning and scrupulous editing.
+These six tips will help you make the most of your (small) kitchen space.

 If your small kitchen wasn’t graced with a high ceiling, you can still use the same concepts when it comes to vertical storage.
 Use wasted wall space for display and storage.